tx4x/dgrid/css/skins/README.md

-This folder contains skins based on the Dijit themes (claro, tundra, soria, and nihilo), as well as a number of other skins (e.g. cactus, sage, slate).
+This folder contains skins based on the Dijit themes (claro, tundra, soria, and nihilo), as well as a number of other skins (e.g. cactus, sage, slate, squid).

-See the [Customizing Skins](../../doc/usage/Customizing-Skins.md) documentation for information on customizing skins.
+The skins are partially based on generic skin elements from the jquery-ui themeroller CSS convention.
+The dgrid component follows this convention.

+Any other stylesheet based on the themeroller convention can ostensibly also be used to skin the dgrid.